 2. If they require anything but original, verifiable documents only.
 Avoid any possible hold-ups by only using supporting documents that are true and are verifiable (such as government records of vaccinations).

 3. Immigration doctor offices that don’t do several USCIS medical exams per week.
-The process is constantly changing and you need to work with a facility with trained staff that can get your results submitted accurately and completely.
+The I-693 immigration form requirement is constantly changing and you need to work with a facility with a trained staff that can get your form filled accurately and completely.
 The USCIS Tb Test requirements have changed in the past two years and they now require a specific immigration gonorrhea test.

 4. Places that mention insurance covering the cost of USCIS medical exams.
-It isn’t normally covered and you can call your health plan about this.
-Any small mix up can result in a denial of your green card and your citizenship can be revoked in the future.
+Immigration-related medical expenses aren’t normally covered and you can call your health plan about this.
+Any small mix up can result in a denial of your green card or your citizenship can be revoked in the future for healthcare fraud.
 That’s a big mistake you don’t want to make.